When it comes to social media automation, Edgar is one of the top-notch social media automation tools on the market.

 The only thing visitors really care about is whether you or your products are what they need.

-For this very purpose, we needed a short, straightforward and focused script.
+For this very purpose, we needed an ideal explainer video length that is a short, straightforward, and focused script.

-It is necessary to involve our client when we are working on a script because we need them to guide us on which demographic they are aiming to reach.
+It is necessary to involve our clients when we are working on a script because we need them to guide us on which demographic they are aiming to reach.

-Besides that, we also needed their valuable understanding about the market and their expertise in social media.
+Besides that, we also needed their valuable understanding of the market and their expertise in social media.

 The aim was, of course, to capture the audience’s attention long enough for them to discover what Edgar is and what it does, all in under 1 minute.